MicrosoftDocs/SupportArticles-docs/Outlook/Client/profiles-and-accounts/you-ll-need-a-new-app-to-open-this-osf-roaming-16.md

 ---
-title: You'll need a new app to open this osf-roaming.16 message
+title: You need a new app to open this osf-roaming.16 message
-description: You'll need a new app to open this osf-roaming.16 this message occurs when starting Outlook 2016.
+description: You need a new app to open this osf-roaming.16 message occurs when starting Outlook 2016.
 author: cloud-writer
 ms.author: meerak
 manager: dcscontentpm